-The Barclaycard Arrival™ World MasterCard® is hands-down one of the best credit cards around, but there’s a lot of curiosity and confusion around which is the more valuable of the two: the Barclaycard Arrival Plus™ World Elite MasterCard® (with an $89 Annual Fee) vs. the Barclaycard Arrival™ World MasterCard® (with No Annual Fee).
+For a multitude of reasons, the Barclaycard Arrival™ World MasterCard® is considered one of the best credit cards around.
+Still, there’s a lot of curiosity and confusion when it comes to deciding which is the more valuable of the two: the Barclaycard Arrival Plus™ World Elite MasterCard® (with an $89 Annual Fee – waived the first year) or the Barclaycard Arrival™ World MasterCard®(with No Annual Fee).

 The first major difference between these two cards is what you get when you sign up.
 The second is the rate at which you earn rewards.